 Do chinchillas chew?

 So, do chinchillas chew?
 Yes, chinchillas chew.
 Chinchillas need to chew to properly file down their teeth that constantly grow.
-A chinchilla chewing is natural behavior and should be encouraged.
+Chinchilla’s chewing is a natural behavior and should be encouraged.
 Ensure to use chinchilla safe chew items for your chinchilla to chew on a constant basis for optimal health.

 That’s the basic answer, and I’m also aware that chinchillas may chew on less desirable items or exhibit some other odd chewing behaviors.